mpagels/todo-app-react/README.md

 # Simple To Do app with react

-First try with react to build a simple non interactive to do app
+First try with react to build a very simple to do app

 ## Next step: